KonstatinKrastev/Anticva-Font/README.md

 # Basic Information
-Antiqua is a serif font inspired by the Latin Renaissance Antiqua font.
+Antiqua is a serif font inspired by the Latin "Renaissance Antiqua" font.
 In character and proportions this font is very close to "Renaissance Antiqua", but the serifs are more elongated and there is a significant difference in the letters A, L, D, M with their serif upper elements.

 **Language Support**
 Bulgarian